cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 However, the [CARP Mobile Sensing App](https://github.com/cph-cachet/carp.sensing-flutter/tree/master/apps/carp_mobile_sensing_app) provides a **MUCH** better example of how to use the package in a Flutter BLoC architecture, including good documentation of how to do this.

-However, below is a small primer in the use of CAMS.
+Below is a small primer in the use of CAMS.

-Following [`carp_core`](https://pub.dev/documentation/carp_core/latest/), a CAMS study is created in three steps:
+Following [`carp_core`](https://pub.dev/documentation/carp_core/latest/), a CAMS study can be configured, deployed, executed, and used in different steps:

 1. Define a [`StudyProtcol`](https://pub.dev/documentation/carp_core/latest/carp_core/StudyProtocol-class.html).
 2. Deploy this protocol to a [`DeploymentService`](https://pub.dev/documentation/carp_core/latest/carp_core/DeploymentService-class.html).
-3. Start executing the study deployment on the phone using a [`StudyDeploymentController`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/StudyDeploymentController-class.html).
+3. Get a study deployment for the phone and start executing this study deployment using a [`SmartPhoneClientManager`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/SmartPhoneClientManager-class.html).
 4. Use the generated data locally in the app.

+Note that as a mobile sensing framework running on a phone, CAMS could be limited to support 3-4.
+However, to support the 'full cycle', CAMS also supports 1-2.
+This allows for local creation, deployment, and execution of study protocols (which in many [applications](https://carp.cachet.dk/#applications) have shown to be useful).

 ### Defining a `StudyProtcol`